 An alternative to an official wedding in Santorini is to have a symbolic ceremony that doesn’t require the legal documentation.
 The vows, ceremony, location, and wedding reception are all the same but without all the extra hassle.
 (You would, of course, have to take vows in your home country before or after your trip to make the marriage official.)

 And don’t forget: Santorini Hotels should be booked many months in advance.
 (For a large group I’d aim on booking hotels 9 to 11 months in advance.)

 What documents are needed for a wedding in Santorini?

 Passports, full birth certificates, certificate of non-impediment to marry from both bride and groom, affidavits stating the bride and groom are free to marry, as well as a few more depending on circumstances.
 All documents related to the marriage must be translated into Greek, certified in the Greek embassy or consulate in your home country or certain documents must also have an apostille stamp.

 Santorini Wedding Planners

 Nicholas at Santorini Weddings and Michael from Wedding’s Santorini come highly recommended from several people.
 Their websites have info on costs, packages, wedding spots, dress rental, and Santorini photographers.

 What venues are available for a wedding in Santorini?

-Popular choices for a Santorini wedding are the Le Ciel (Imerovigli), Santorini Princess Hotel (Imerovigli), Katikies Hotel (Oia), Dana Villas (Firostefani), Suites of the Gods (Megalochori), Pyrgos restaurant (Pyrgos), Sphinx restaurant (Fira), Santo winery (Pyrgos), and Santa Irini Chapel (on the caldera).
+Both hotels and Santorini wineries are popular wedding spots.
+Good locations for a Santorini wedding are the Le Ciel (Imerovigli), Santorini Princess Hotel (Imerovigli), Katikies Hotel (Oia), Dana Villas (Firostefani), Suites of the Gods (Megalochori), Pyrgos restaurant (Pyrgos), Sphinx restaurant (Fira), Santo winery (Pyrgos), and Santa Irini Chapel (a small church on the caldera).